-What Childcare Providers Wish Parents Knew…
+What Daycare Providers Wish Parents Knew…

 You have to love it to do it.
 It’s such a gift when it’s done well.
-In 20 years of being a childcare provider in my home, I have seen many different kinds of people.
+In over 20 years of providing daycare in my home, I have seen many different kinds of people.
 Each provider is different and each parent is different.
 Finding a good fit is important.

 I am incredibly fortunate to have a WONDERFUL group of parents that treat me with respect and appreciate my efforts.
-Now is a great time to talk about what makes doing childcare the most difficult because I haven’t encountered a difficult group of parents in several years.
+Now is a great time to talk about what makes doing daycare the most difficult because I haven’t encountered a difficult group of parents in several years.

 Providers know parents work hard and are juggling a hectic life.
 We understand when things happen out of your control.
 I want the best for my families, I pray for you, I love your children madly and I care deeply about you.

 The number one thing providers wish parents knew is we don’t do childcare because we are too dumb to do anything else.